Wisconsin State Law Library

 Wis JI-Criminal 1203

-§ 940.225(1)(c) First degree sexual assault: sexual contact or intercourse without consent by use or threat of force or violence while aided and abetted
+§ 940.225(1)(b) First degree sexual assault: sexual intercourse without consent by use or threat of a dangerous weapon

 Summary